Pros and Cons of a Workers’ Compensation Lump Sum

 Is a Lump Sum Right for You?

-The best way to determine if a lump sum settlement is right for your situation is to speak with our attorneys at Foley Law Firm.
+The best way to determine if a lump sum settlement is right for your situation is to speak with our attorneys.
 Workers who are improving and may not need the full extent of benefits provided and those who are unlikely to need future medical care for the injury often find the lump sum more beneficial.
 In some cases, structured payments may total less than what a lump sum payment would provide.
 If you are finding it difficult to prove that your injury happened at work, a lump sum can avoid a trial that could result in a complete loss of any form of benefits.

 Schedule a Consultation Today

 If you suffered an injury at work, the insurance company may be pressuring you to settle your claim.
-Before you do, we urge you to contact our law office to discuss your case and possible settlement with one of our expert attorneys.
+Before you do, we urge you to contact us to discuss your case and possible settlement with one of our expert attorneys.
 They can help you evaluate the value of your claim to determine if a lump sum settlement is in your best interest.
 We also provide assistance for workers facing complications due to an impairment rating evaluation.